 The Group's Sarbanes-Oxley (SOX) compliance function's testing of internal control over financial reporting (ICFR) is a major element of the Company's monitoring activities.
 The focus of testing is to provide auditable evidence regarding the design and operating effectiveness of ICFR.
 A major component of this process is the identification, tracking and disposition of internal control deficiencies that are assessed individually and in the aggregate.
-The results of the testing are continually communicated to stakeholders who include senior management and process/control owners.
+The results of the testing are continually communicated to the board of AICL and its newly constituted Audit Committee.